ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

 If an argument passed to assert.ok() evaluates to false, an AssertionError is thrown.
 The error communicates to Mocha that a test has failed, and Mocha logs the error message to the console.

+Write Expressive Tests
+assert.strictEqual
+4 min

+Take a look at the code below.
+Will these assertions throw errors?

+const a = 3;
+const b = '3';
+assert.ok(a == b);
+assert.ok(a === b);

+    The first assertion will not throw an error because it uses loose (==) equality.
+It performs a type conversion when comparing two things.
+    The second will throw an error because it uses strict (===) equality.
+It returns false if the types differ.

+If you need to be strict in evaluating equality, you can use assert.strictEqual().

+    assert.equal() performs a == comparison
+    assert.strictEqual() performs a === comparison

+Compare the following code to the first example.
+This code performs the same verifications, but it is more expressive.
+Without parsing any logic, a reader would know the intention of your tests by reading the method names.

+const a = 3;
+const b = '3';
+assert.equal(a, b);
+assert.strictEqual(a, b);

+    July 2021 Update: the assert documentation recommends always using assert.strictEqual() instead of assert.equal().